manasthakur/vim-asyncmake/README.md

 If the compilation failed with some errors, the errors are loaded into the quickfix list, which is opened automatically.
 The errors are formatted based on the `errorformat` option for the corresponding compiler.
 See `:help errorformats` to learn about defining it based on your tastes.

+The default value of `b:asyncmakeprg` is `make`, which essentially would use a Makefile (if one exists) in the current directory.

 Press `Enter` over an error to jump to it; navigate to the next and previous errors using `:cnext` and `:cprevious`, respectively.
 I recommend the following convenience mappings:
 ```vim